 ELEMENTS OF WARRANTY: S.E.
-International, Inc., warrants for one year all materials and craftsmanship in this product to be free from all defects with only the limitations set out below.
+International, Inc., warrants for 90 days the Geiger-Mueller tube and for one year all materials and craftsmanship in this product to be free from all defects with only the limitations set out below.

-WARRANTY DURATION: The warranty shall terminate and be of no further effect one year after the original date of purchase of the product or at the time the product is: a) damaged or not maintained as is reasonable or necessary, b) modified, c) repaired by someone other than the warrantor for a defect or malfunction covered by this Warranty, d) contaminated with radioactive materials, or e) used in a manner or purpose for which the instrument was not intended or contrary to S.E.
+WARRANTY DURATION: The warranty shall terminate and be of no further effect one year (90 days on the GM tube) after the original date of purchase of the product or at the time the product is: a) damaged or not maintained as is reasonable or necessary, b) modified, c) repaired by someone other than the warrantor for a defect or malfunction covered by this Warranty, d) contaminated with radioactive materials, or e) used in a manner or purpose for which the instrument was not intended or contrary to S.E.
 International, Inc.'s written instructions.
 This warranty does not apply to any product subjected to corrosive elements, misuse, abuse, or neglect.